 Geocaching: A new kind of treasure hunt

-Do you not know what geocaching is?
-It's simple: it's a community treasure hunt.
-An adventure for all ages to love.
+Do you know what geocaching is?
+It's simple: it's a community treasure hunt—an adventure for all ages to love.

 Do you have children?
 You must have them try this!
 I do not know about you, but personally, this is the thing I would have loved doing when I was a kid.

-Okay then, you're probably wondering what exactly it is, right?
+Okay then, you're probably wondering what exactly it is.

-So it's very simple: people hide small boxes containing a guest book where you leave a brief record of your passage.
-They then share on the Internet the geocache GPS track to the entire world.
+So it's straightforward: people hide small boxes containing a guest book where you leave a brief record of your passage.
+They then share the geocache GPS track with the entire world on the Internet.

 You download the map, transfer it to your unit, and go for the adventure.
-Rather cool, right?
+Pretty cool, right?

 There are millions of geocaches scattered all around the globe.
 It is often an opportunity to discover new and exciting places you probably would never have found otherwise.